jgrivera67/HiRTOS/README.md

 alr build
 ```

-To run it on the ARM FVP simulator, do:
+To run it on the ARM FVP simulator with 4 cores and 4 UARTs (one UART per core), do:
 ```
 <ARM FVP install dir>/models/Linux64_GCC-9.3/FVP_BaseR_AEMv8R \
    -C bp.pl011_uart0.uart_enable=1 \